tomexiskandar/bintang/README.rst

       etc...
    }

 Use update function to change the data.
-The function signature is table.update(columnname, value, where=None).
+The function signature is table.update(column, value, where=None).
 The value and where arg can use lambda function for smarter expression.

 .. code-block:: console